 The administrator and instructional staff both contribute input and notes to the DPP.
 The deliberate practice score is included as a portion of the final instructional practice score (administrative observation/evaluation).
 See Appendix P- Category I Status Score Worksheet and Appendix Q - Category II Status Score Worksheet.

-Note: These are excel spreadsheets which are used to calculate the final instructional practice score after all domain (values) have been inputted.
+Note: These are excel spreadsheet which calculate the final instructional practice score after all data (values) have been inputted.

 Steps for Completing the Deliberate Practice Plan